techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 For most Java applications I use the `--binary` combined with `--from-file` flag but there are some cases when `--from-dir` is really useful.
 For .NetCore and PHP applications I use `--from-dir` flag combined with the source strategy.
 The source strategy is the default strategy when the `--binary` flag is not informed.

-One thing important to consider is
+One thing important to consider: if you don't want to feel yourself tied to the oc client, is possible to use the *s2i* client which is opensource.
+The s2i client can generate optimized Dockerfiles or perform the very s2i process.

 ## References